jnhthomp/ClassNotes/LearnWithLeon/31-JavascriptOOP2/31-JavascriptOOP2.md

 ## What if we want a bunch of different animals on the farm?
 ## We can extend animal
+We can extend our classes
+Think of it like making a 'sub-class'
+This gives the class that extends the other class the ability to have the general properties and methods of an animal But we can also include properties and methods specific to the sub-class Here we can give a dog a name BECAUSE it is an animal and extends that class But because dog is a class itself it can have its own more specific properties and methods
 ```js
 class Animal{
     constructor(name){